-Some schools (outside of Hillingdon) give priority to siblings of pupils attending another state funded school with which they have close links (for example, schools on the same site).
+Some schools give priority to siblings of pupils attending another state funded school with which they have close links (for example, schools on the same site).
 Where this is the case, this priority must be set out clearly in the arrangements.

-Own admissions authority schools should also consider how they prioritise siblings of applicants with an Education, Health and Care Plan (EHCP) that names their school.
-If priority is not provided for siblings of a pupil with an EHCP your arrangements will need to reflect this.
-If it relates to twins, will you apply the multiple birth excepted pupil for infant classes rule.
+Own admissions authority schools should also consider how they prioritise siblings of applicants with an EHCP that names their school.
+If it relates to twins will you apply the multiple birth excepted pupil for infant classes rule?
 This should be clearly defined in your admission arrangements.